OmarElzero/Github-Course/sessions/README.md

 ## How to Use These Materials

 ### For Instructors:
-1. Review each session file before workshop
+1. Review each session file before the course
 2. Prepare images based on placeholders (200+ locations)
 3. Test all commands on your system
 4. Set up demo repositories in advance
 5. Familiarize yourself with mega challenges

 ### For Self-Study:
-1. Follow sessions in order (1 → 2 → 3 → 4)
+1. Follow sessions in order
 2. Complete ALL practice exercises
 3. Don't skip the challenges
 4. Take breaks between sessions